Skip to Content

 Being animal-safe with food in National Parks

-This is how you take care of yourself and the National Park wildlife when it’s meal/snack time:
+This is how you take care of yourself and the National Park wildlife when it’s meal/snack time, specifically when camping, or if you’re picnicking:

 We absolutely love camping and are willing to go through this process over and over, but it really is a continual plague on the camping experience.
 We feel that everybody should fully understand this before committing to camping in Yellowstone (or Glacier, Yosemite, Mt Rainier… any National Park).